-LSU baseball game on Friday against Little Rock delayed again
+New time set for LSU baseball game on Friday against Little Rock

 Latest Weather Blog

-LSU baseball game on Friday against Little Rock delayed again
+New time set for LSU baseball game on Friday against Little Rock

-UPDATE: LSU baseball is delayed again due to weather.
-We will update the start time when that information becomes available.

-Due to the weather in the area, officials on site have determined to extend the delay. https://t.co/D5krJVp0Um— LSU Baseball (@LSUbaseball) May 30, 2025

 BATON ROUGE- Buckle up!
 The Road to Omaha begins on Friday afternoon in Alex Box Stadium.

-Note: UPDATE: First pitch for LSU baseball on Friday is now set for 7:36 p.m.